TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 However, if all of your money comes from the USA or Europe, they’d love to have you settle down with your laptop and spend lots of money in their country.
 You’re a net contributor rather than a net taker, a plus for the local economy.

 There are other tried and true options, like teaching English as a second language, that can be satisfying and lucrative.
 I’ve done this myself in the past: in Turkey (on a tourist visa) and in South Korea (on a work visa).
 Or if you can get transferred while working for a company you like, they’ll take care of the paperwork, and you’ll probably live better than you did at home.
-Some people manage to get hired locally as real estate agents, hotel chefs, or diving instructors, which all pay better than the standard local wage.
+Some people get hired locally as real estate agents, hotel chefs, or diving instructors, all of which pay better than the standard local wage.

 If you read books on working your way around the world, you'll also find plenty of jobs that don't require special certification or experience.
 Just be advised that the closer you come to skills the locals already have, the less money you can potentially make.
 You'll also have a more challenging time getting a work or business visa.